Atimca/Reactive-programming-Article/README.md

 */
 ```

 As you can see it's not that was expected.
-Race condition happens and it should be fixed.
+A race condition happend and it should be fixed.
 The solution is easy, let's add some thread syncronisation.
 There are several options how to achive this, but I'll use method with dispatch barrier.
 Here's the solution.

 ```swift
 class Observable<Element> {